 Labor Day can’t come soon enough this year.
-After a tumultuous year and an abnormally stressful summer, you’re probably really wanting a peaceful day off.
+We’re still dealing with COVID-19 and back-to-school is right around the corner, so you’re probably really wanting a peaceful day off.

 And the first Monday is September — which is dedicated to the creation to the labor movement and celebrates the achievements of American workers — delivers just that.

-If you’re trading in a huge celebration in for a smaller intimate gathering at home, this guide has you covered with food, décor, Labor Day activities and more.
+If you’re trading in a huge celebration in for a smaller intimate gathering at home this year, our guide has you covered with food, décor, Labor Day activities, events and more.